GP Racing

-GP Racing, formerly F1 Racing, is a monthly magazine focused on Formula One racing that launched in March 1996.
+GP Racing, formerly F1 Racing, was a monthly magazine focused on Formula One racing published from March 1996 to December 2024.
+In 2025, the publication was merged with its sister brand Autosport to create a newly combined monthly publication; which effectively ended the GP Racing magazine after 28 years in circulation.

 Launch and development

 F1 Racing's launch was the culmination of a year of preparation by UK publishers Haymarket.
 The magazine's genesis was inspired by the sport's peak in popularity following the death of Ayrton Senna, and high-profile rivalry between Michael Schumacher and Damon Hill.
 Haymarket's weekly Autosport and Motorsport News titles supplied a pool of talented writers and their contacts: with the weekly market well served, F1 Racing would be more feature-based and former Autosport writer Mike Herd was appointed editor.

 Two business decisions in particular made the new title feasible: Haymarket's focus on agreeing annual (rather than monthly or ad-hoc) deals with advertisers, and its publication of a German edition to capitalise upon Schumacher's popularity.
 A private 'dummy' test issue was produced in November 1995, dubbed 'Issue Zero', before the first issue proper was published to coincide with the beginning of the 1996 season.

 Much of the title's growth took place under long-standing editor Matt Bishop, who took over the helm of the title in December 1996.
 Bishop left both F1 Racing and Autosport (for which he wrote an online column) in late 2007 to join McLaren and was replaced as editor of the monthly magazine by the then executive editor Tim Scott, and later by Hans Seeberg.
 On 9 May 2012 it was announced that Anthony Rowlinson would become the magazine's new editor.